venture23-aleo/verulink/docs/bridge_contract.md

 ___

 ## Send Message (EntryPoint)
 The code snippet is a method called `send_message` that sends a message from one network address to another.
 It performs several checks to ensure that the sender is a registered service and that the destination chain is allowed.
 It then creates a packet with the necessary information, such as the destination address, message hash, and sequence number.
-Finally, it updates the nonce and queues the outgoing packet.

 ### Inputs
 - `caller` (String): The address of the sender.